qualityshepherd/brine/assets/posts/southern_coast.md

 The monastery boasts a famed library, produces fine milk and cheese from their goats, and brews the best beer in the south—thanks to an annual donation of hops from Harlan's Grove [#0904].

 A group of pilgrims has come from the north, placing additional strain on the monastery's resources and tranquility.
 They claim to seek guidance from St. Fellstead, but their behavior raises suspicions.
-Their leader, **Father Falen** (`Cutthroat, Passive-Aggressive`), has been seen snooping around the brewmaster’s office, asking unsettling questions about the monastery’s finances, and lingering in the library far too long.
+Their leader, **Father Falen** (`Cutthroat, Apathetic`), has been seen snooping around the brewmaster’s office, asking unsettling questions about the monastery’s finances, and lingering in the library far too long.
 Some monks question their piety and wonder what they’re truly after.

 **RESIDENTS**
-- **Abbes Salvora** `Devoted, Wise` - frequent visits to the Prison of Mon
+- **Abbes Salvora** `Devoted, Respected, Distracted` - frequent visits to the Prison of Mon
-- **Prior Cedric** `Rugged, Diligent` - oversees brewing operations
+- **Prior Cedric** `Rugged, Diligent, Insecure` - oversees brewing operations
-- **Sister Elara** `Druid, Healer, Formerly Lost Druid`
+- **Sister Elara** `Fallen Druid, Healer, Know-it-all`
 - **Brother Ulfar** `Brewmaster, Mean Drunk` - avoided but knows beer
-- **Brother Estabar** `Monk, Eager` - master goat herder
+- **Brother Estabar** `Monk, Eager, Gentle` - master goat herder
-- **Sir Ealdred** `Knight, Daring` - seeks spiritual clarity after long and brutal campaigns
+- **Sir Ealdred** `Knight, Daring, Haunted` - seeks spiritual clarity after long and brutal campaigns
-- **Lady Isolde** `Noble, Selfless` - sought sanctuary from the pressures of court life
+- **Lady Isolde** `Noble, Graceful, Introspective` - sought sanctuary from the pressures of court life
 - 24 Monks, 6 pilgrims

 **1405 Loggers Camp** A rough collection of tents and wooden structures stands in stark contrast to the Starwood's ancient beauty.
 Axes and saws echo through the trees as loggers harvest the valuable timber.
 Even the most hardened logger feels the weight of their impact on these old woods, yet the work continues.
 The druids offer no aid against recent threats—to them, the loggers' presence is the true blight on their forest.